Anmol Kabra

 - Paper accepted to Findings of EMNLP 2023: Domain Private Transformers for Multi-Domain Dialog Systems.

-- Presented at IDEAL Institute’s Workshop on Machine Learning, Interpretability, and Logic.
-Talk title: Reasonable modeling assumptions for real-world Principal-Agent games.
+- Presented at IDEAL Institute’s Workshop on Machine Learning, Interpretability, and Logic: Reasonable modeling assumptions for real-world Principal-Agent games.

 2022